 Now it was time to go inside the castle for our tapas lunch and wine tasting.
 Besides a few workers, we had the castle to ourselves.
 We had another glass of the white and then also tried two other light to medium bodied reds.
 I enjoyed all of them but I ended up buying the white because it was so affordable – only 9 euros!
 They also had a rose that was the same price, which I was also tempted to buy for Katherine but unfortunately there was limited space in my bag.

 At the end of the wine tasting we had a little fun having wine from a porron.
 Clara demonstrated and then a few of us tried it.
 We did make a bit of a mess on the floor, but they provided us with a bib so our clothes were fine.
-(I do really enjoy Spanish wine, I spent a full day in the Rioja region – more on that in a later post).
+(I do really enjoy Spanish wine, I spent a full day in the Rioja region).

 - Lunch is later, so you might want to bring a snack.